 All services and projects are run by volunteers, the project groups are then supported by paid workers.
 Volunteers are therefore crucial to the running of the Centre.

-Volunteers work for the unemployed Centre for many reasons; as a means to return to work, to gain experience and confidence, to undertake further training or simply to help others.
-We usually have around 130 volunteers at a time and need new volunteers continuously.
+Volunteers work for the Unemployed Centre for many reasons; as a means to return to work, to gain experience and confidence, to undertake further training or simply to help others.
+We usually have around 90 volunteers at a time and need new volunteers continuously.

 BUCFP aims to find creative ways to engage the most deprived and excluded members of our community and progress them towards volunteering, while at the same time working to reduce barriers to participation.